dgroomes/nextjs-playground/README.md

   * > On the client, the HTML is used to show a fast non-interactive page, while React uses the JSON data and JavaScript instructions to make components interactive (for example, attaching event handlers to a button).
 This process is called **hydration**.

+# Wish List

+General clean ups, TODOs and things I wish to implement for this project:

+* [ ] IN PROGRESS Upgrade to Next.js 13.
+  * Very very cool that there is an [upgrade guide](https://nextjs.org/docs/upgrading#upgrading-from-12-to-13).
+  * Should I use the new `app/` directory?
+  * DONE Upgrade Node.

 ## Reference